You can ship many types of products without using heavy packaging, but glass is fragile and can present unique challenges.

 1. Packing Tape

-Packing tape is generally a required material for your packaging.
+Packing tape is generally a required material to properly tape a box packaging.

 The pros of using packing tape: